jinoklee/tReasure/README.md

 </code>
 </pre>

-For using Rscript
+#### Using Rscript
-+ For Window users

-Double click the icon of tReasure on the desktop.
++ For Window users  : Double click the icon of tReasure on the desktop.

-+ For Linux or MacOS users

-Click on the tReasure and type on command
++ For Linux or MacOS users : Click on the tReasure and type on command
 <pre>
 <code>
 Rscript tReasure.R